K2adir/Node.js-Redis-MySQL-UserActivityProcessor/readme.md

-## Submission Notes
-I'm submitting the same codebase in two styles: modular (my personal preference) and monolith (single file for submission).
-The instructions didn't specify restrictions on architecture changes or external libraries, so I assumed some are allowed (Nodemon for development).
-I avoided non-essential libs like ZOD (validation) or axios-retry (time-outs), I implemented custom validation and retry logic manually.

 Modular Codebase (modular-codebase/): Structured with folders for routes, services, and utils—better for maintainability and testing.

 Monolith Codebase (monolith-codebase/): All logic combined into one file (app.js) for a direct comparison to the original, while keeping the improvements.